SabaEskandarian/Fidelius/tinyjs_attestation_enclave/README.md

 4. Clone this repository onto the raspberry pi
 5. Inside the "rpi_display" folder run "python overlay_sever.py"

-NOTE: Due to some complications with bluetooth pairing, the first time this is run with a new hardware, a few extra steps must be taken.
+NOTE: Due to some complications with Bluetooth pairing, the first time this is run with a new hardware, a few extra steps must be taken.

 Inside Fidelius-trial/tinyjs_attestation_enclave/isv_app/sgx_display/btchannel.cpp,
 "BT_SCAN" must be set to 1 and recompiled.
-Additionally the Raspberry Pi bluetooth must be discoverable, this is accesssible by clicking on the Bluetooth icon in the top right of the screen.
-If this is done correctly the host computer will scan discoverable bluetooth devices and connect to oone with the name "raspberrypi".
+Additionally, the Raspberry Pi Bluetooth must be discoverable, this is accessible by clicking on the Bluetooth icon in the top right of the screen.
+If this is done correctly the host computer will scan discoverable Bluetooth devices and connect to a device with the name "raspberrypi".
 If using a new Raspberry Pi, the Bluetooth address must be updated underneath the "BT_SCAN" definition, the Bluetooth address should get printed in the debug log when scanning.
 For future uses BT_SCAN can be set back to 0 and making the Raspberry Pi discoverable is not necessary.